ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

     `Symbols and Colors in a given cell change randomly and separately`

-    : The changes to symbol and color for a given character cell are not linked and must be calculcated separately.
+    : The changes to symbol and color for a given character cell are not linked and must be calculated separately.

     `The number of visible characters in a column varies from just a few, to the entire column`